 UNDERSTANDING BAPTISM - Reverend Kevin leads the children through the baptism service and its meaning.
 The children can watch the service and take part in some of the rituals.

 GET TO KNOW YOUR CHURCH & COMMUNITY - Events held at church for each class in KS2.
-Mr Wainwright takes the children on a journey through the church and its community history, putting our children's views about their local area in the context of everything that has gone before
+Mr Wainwright takes the children on a journey through the church and its community history, putting our children's views about their local area in the context of everything that has gone before.
+Every class in KS2 takes part in this - here is one such visit.

 THE TREASURES OF THE CHURCH - Reverend Kevin and Mrs Butterworth have worked together to design a 'treasure hunt' at church to unearth the detail behind everything you see.
 Every child has the opportunity to take part in this as their class make a special visit to the church.